What is a New Hampshire Eviction Notice or Notice to Quit?

 New Hampshire Eviction Notice FAQs

 Can I evict my tenant for nonpayment of rent in New Hampshire?

 Under normal circumstances, yes.
 You can draft a New Hampshire Eviction Notice (more specifically called a Demand for Rent) to start the process.
 However, due to the pandemic, several limitations and protections have been established.
 Despite the fact that the federal ban on eviction has been struck down, the state of New Hampshire can maintain its own guidelines for evictions.
-Keep up with the current guidelines for your state or consult a local landlord-tenant lawyer for more specific advice.
+Keep up with the consult a local landlord-tenant lawyer for more specific advice.

 If you wish to legally evict a tenant, you are required to always serve a Notice of Eviction.
 Some of the circumstances in which you might need to use one are: